Why the Customer Journey MattersSubscribe

 The purchase funnel is no longer linear.
 Today's customer journey—from consideration to caring—is circular and chalked full of micro-interactions.

 Pull interactions are depicted by the solid color arrows in the diagram above.
-Pull interactions draw potential customers towards your site or app.
-These interactions leverage search engines, social media, videos, blogs, reviews, emails, podcasts, curated content feeds and ad campaigns.
-Pull interactions drive the prospect to the consideration (1), evaluation (2) and purchase (3) points in the customer journey as depicted in the customer journey diagram above.
+Pull interactions draw potential customers towards your site by leveraging search engines, social media, videos, blogs, reviews, emails, podcasts, curated content feeds and ad campaigns.
+Pull interactions drive the prospect to the stages of consideration (1), evaluation (2) and purchase (3) points in the customer journey as depicted in the customer journey diagram above.

-Push interactions are performed by happy customers who share their experiences with your brand at the caring (4) point of the customer journey.
-Put simply, caring is a term used to describe advocacy.
+By contrast, push interactions occur when a happy customers shares their experiences with your brand at the caring (4) point of the customer journey.
+Caring is essentially advocacy.
 Satisfied customers push their experiences with your product and brand to their social networks, leave positive reviews, and refer friends.
 Caring decreases churn while simultaneously increasing lifetime value.

 We are seeing a shift away from quantity to quality.
 Within the next five years, we anticipate investment in ad impressions going down.
 Instead, marketing budgets will go towards brand experiences.